 Allow participants to rename themselves: this is useful as when some people join their name might just be ‘i-phone’ or if they have joined on a device owned by someone else it might have the name of the person who owns the device.
 Allow them to rename themselves so everyone knows who everyone is.

-Screen Share: this allows you to share what is on your computer screen with everyone else in the meeting – it’s great for showing documents, for example.
+Screen Share: this allows you to share what is on your computer screen with everyone else in the meeting – it’s great for showing documents and sharing videos, for example.
 You can set it so that only the host can share their screen or that anyone can share their screen.
-If you set it to host only as default in the ‘Settings’ menu you can change it to ‘everyone’ once an individual meeting has started if you want.
+If you set it to host only as default in the ‘Settings’ menu you can still change it to ‘everyone’ once an individual meeting has started.
 Read the Zoom guidance on Screen Sharing.

 Nonverbal feedback: this allows people to use icons to express opinions or give feedback, such as ‘yes’, ‘no’, ‘I need a break’ etc. They are not essential functionality but can useful.
 Read the Zoom guidance on Nonverbal feedback.